-The Investment Portfolio Summary on pages 41 to 44 of this Annual Report discloses the investments in the portfolio and the degree of co-investment with other clients of the Manager.
-The Portfolio Analysis charts on pages 22 and 23 show the profile of the portfolio by industry sector.
-They help to show the sectoral diversity of the portfolio and the hybrid structure which is balanced between private growth capital companies, more mature private company holdings, and AIM quoted investments.
+The Investment Portfolio Summary on pages 39 to 42 of this Annual Report discloses the investments in the portfolio and the degree of co-investment with other clients of the Manager.
+The Portfolio Analysis charts on page 21 show the profile of the portfolio by industry sector and demonstrate the broadly spread end market exposure and provide insight into the age of investments within the portfolio.
 The level of qualifying investments is monitored continually by the Manager and reported to the Audit & Risk Committee quarterly, or as otherwise required.